 Rosemary salt is an easy way to store a large amount of your crop so it doesn’t go to waste each year.
 After all, there is only so much you can add this herb to.

-Gifting homemade salts, oils or baking is a really lovely gesture to make.
+Gifting homemade salts, oils, or baking is a lovely gesture.
 It lets your loved ones feel special knowing you took the time to plan, make and pass on this gift to them.
-That’s why I have created some printable gift tags that you can find in my resource library.
+That’s why I have created some printable gift tags.

-If you don’t want to gift these on you can still pack and label the jars with these tags.
-That way you can store your rosemary salt away and not forget what herbs you have added.
+If you don’t want to gift these, you can still pack and label the jars with these tags.
+That way, you can store your rosemary salt away and not forget what herbs you have added.

 Why you will love this rosemary salt?

 - Easy to make

 - Good way to use up your crop

 A good quality salt like Kosher or sea salt is best.
 Sea salt is chunkier but you can place it into a food processor to make it finer.
 You can also mix the two together for a combined texture.